 Jim Bargas is a freelance photographer.

 Donate Gardner is a freelance writer and journalist who came to Gettysburg from Montgomery County, Maryland.
-A former linguist-turned-legal professional, Donate recently retired from the corporate world and is eager to support her new community in a variety of ways.
-She currently serves as the news communicator for the Adams County migrant outreach program, Pasa La Voz.
+A former linguist-turned-legal professional, Donate recently retired and is eager to support her new community in a variety of ways.
+She currently serves as the news communicator for the Adams County migrant outreach program, Pasa La Voz and supports various pro bono legal services to migrants in the area.

 Lisa Gregory is an experienced journalist whose articles have appeared in publications nationally and internationally including the Washington Post and U.S. News and World Report.
 She is also a frequent contributor to Frederick Magazine, Hagerstown Magazine and Carroll Magazine, among others.
 A published author of fiction, she has short stories in the books, “For the Love of Gettysburg” and “On Hallowed Ground.”